marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Project#2 Operationalizing Machine Learning/README.md

  ab -n 10 -v 4 -p data.json -T 'application/json' -H 'Authorization: Bearer SECRET' http://URL.azurecontainer.io/score

+## Step 7: Create, Publish and Consume a Pipeline

+ Automation is a core pillar of DevOps applicable to Machine Learning operations.

+A good feature of Azure is Pipelines, and these are closely related to automation.
+Some key factors covered about pipelines are:
+#### Creating a pipeline

+When creating a Pipeline.
+Pipelines can take configuration and different steps and there are areas you can play with when creating a pipeline
+ - Batch inference: The process of doing predictions using parallelism.
+In a pipeline, it will usually be on a recurring schedule
+ - Recurring schedule: A way to schedule pipelines to run at a given interval
+ - Pipeline parameters: Like variables in a Python script, these can be passed into a script argument

+#### Publishing a pipeline

+Publishing a pipeline is the process of making a pipeline publicly available.
+You can publish pipelines in Azure Machine Learning Studio, but you can also do this with the Python SDK.

+When a Pipeline is published, a public HTTP endpoint becomes available, allowing other services, including external ones, to interact with an Azure Pipeline.

+##### Automation with pipelines
+Pipelines are all about Automation.
+Automation connects different services and actions together to be part of a new workflow that wasn’t possible before.

+There are some good examples of how different services can communicate to the pipeline endpoint to enable automation.

+- A hosted project using version control: when a new change gets merged, a trigger is created to send an HTTP request to the endpoint and train the model.
+- A newer dataset gets uploaded to a storage system that triggers an HTTP request to the endpoint to re-train the model.
+- Several teams that want to use AutoML with datasets that are hosted externally can configure the external cloud provider to trigger an HTTP request when a new dataset gets saved.
+- A CI /CD platform like Jenkins, with a job that submits an HTTP request to Azure when it completes without error.
+#### Consume Pipeline Endpoint (API)
+Pipeline endpoints can be consumed via HTTP, but it is also possible to do so via the Python SDK.
+Since there are different ways to interact with published Pipelines, this makes the whole pipeline environment very flexible.

+It is key to find and use the correct HTTP endpoint to interact with a published pipeline.
+Sending a request over HTTP to a pipeline endpoint will require authentication in the request headers.

+Interacting with a pipeline via an HTTP API endpoint more information in the Reference ["What are Machine Learning Pipelines"](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-your-first-pipeline)

+Use a Parallel Run Step in a pipeline.
+Reference: ["How to use parallel run stepin a pipeline"](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-parallel-run-step)

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.